juniorvigneault/faces/README.md

 I documented a short video of this version that can be seen [here](https://www.youtube.com/watch?v=qbS-pHGgWcY).

 A week later, I tried hanging a lightbulb from the ceiling just above the chair and camera, but I didn't like the look of it.
 Everything started to feel a bit too dark and eerie, and I wasn't feeling the vibe.
-I decided to switch the background to white, this creates enough light in the room and makes taking pictures better.
+I decided to switch the background to white, this created enough light in the room and makes taking pictures better.
 Another problem I am having a problem accessing a projector hanging from the ceiling.
 The one that I have is a short-throw projector sitting on the floor, which means that there is a gap between the projection and the floor.
 I want the projection to be sitting on the floor to give the impression that the heads are hitting the floor.

 ![Installation test 3](public/assets/images/documentation/7.jpg)